tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 Their argument resonates with me.
 While you can do great things without a vision of what you want to accomplish, it's much harder to know whether you're making progress.
 When you have a clear vision you're working towards, encountering failure along the way is important information that you may be missing a skill or tool required to achieve your goal.
 Without a clear goal, this is much harder.
 It's easier to interpret failure as a dead end and move on to the next area.
 You may not improve the skills or tools you can use, you just move on to another part of the idea space and mine there.

 Skill-and-tool optimism can work whether you have a clear vision or not, but I would strongly bias you towards having one.
-If you have a vision, believe that self-improvement is required to accomplish that vision, and (critically) focus on the process of self-improvement as required to achieve the outcome, then you don't have to worry that your vision may be wrong (you can update it) or that you haven't achieved your goal yet (you can keep working on it).
+If you have a vision, believe that self-improvement is required to accomplish that vision, and (critically) focus on the process of self-improvement that is required to achieve the outcome, then you don't have to worry that your vision may be wrong (you can update it with new information) or that you haven't achieved your goal yet (you can keep working on it).
 You can be content in the present moment while working for something you care about in the future.

+### How S\&T Optimism works

 Skill-and-tool optimism is a fantastic personal philosophy.
-You build beliefs that inspire both the actions and emotional state that you want, and the way those beliefs interact is self re-enforcing: when you believe that worthwhile change is both hard and possible, you are motivated to develop new skills and tools to try to accomplish it.
+You build beliefs that inspire both the actions and emotional state that you want.
+Then, the way those beliefs interact is self re-enforcing: when you believe that worthwhile change is both hard and possible, you are motivated to develop new skills and tools to try to accomplish it.
 When you see small breakthroughs because of your hard work, it gives you more faith that change is possible.
+That loop

 Developing a belief in skill-and-tool optimism is a simple practice.
 If you're reading this, you can do it.
 You have to find ways to develop and re-enforce the following beliefs: